Outcome Assessment and Satisfactory Completion

 Satisfactory Completion

 Providers should inform learners about what they need to do to complete the course and earn credit before they enroll in the course.
-This is important because it tells learners what they’ll need to do to earn ASHA CEUs, and it allows them to decide if they’re willing to engage in the course.
+This is important because it tells learners what they need to do to earn ASHA CEUs, and it allows them to decide if they’re willing to engage in the course.
 Providers may share this information on promotional materials, the registration form, or other pre-course communications.

 How It Supports Compliance

-Standard 6 discusses measuring continuing education outcomes.
+Standard 6 discusses measuring continuing education outcomes through assessment methods appropriate for the course's intended outcomes.

 Standard 7 outlines what Providers must do to determine and communicate satisfactory completion requirements.